top of page

 To become a certified SomaSensing Somatic Movement Therapist, you will need to meet the following requirements:

-1. Prerequisites: A background in, movement therapy, yoga, Pilates, physical therapy or bodywork, A genuine interest in somatic therapy and body-mind healing is essential.
+1. Prerequisites: A background in movement therapy, yoga, Pilates, physical therapy or bodywork, and A genuine interest in somatic therapy and body-mind healing is essential.

-2. Education: Completion of the SomaSensing Certification Program, which includes attending in person and online training sessions, and fulfilling educational requirements.
+2. Education: Completion of the SomaSensing Certification Program, which includes attending 80% of live online training sessions and fulfilling educational requirements.

-3. Practical Experience: Successful completion of supervised practice sessions with clients to demonstrate your competency and understanding of the SomaSensing approach.
+3. Practical Experience: Successful completion of supervised practice sessions and completion of 2 client case studies to demonstrate competency and your understanding of the SomaSensing approach.

 4. Ethics and Professionalism: Adherence to the SomaSensing Code of Ethics, promoting integrity, client safety, confidentiality, and professionalism.